mozilla/REALISE-Performance/data_annotation_platform/README.md

    variable.
 See the [config.py](config.py) file for more info on the configuration options.

-5. Create a local docker network for communiation between the AnnotateChange app and the MySQL server:
+5. Create a local docker network for communiation between the Perf Annotation Changer app and the MySQL server:
    ```
    docker network create web